-The main deity(s) of the Sammakka Saralamma temple are two brave women who stood up for their community and its betterment.
-They became Martyrs in the battle.
-According to the legend, once a troop from the Koya tribal community was returning from a trip, when they saw a little girl playing with the tigress.
-The head of the troop saw the girl and inspired by her bravery, he adopted her and named her as Samakka.
+There are many legends about the miraculous powers of sammakka.
+According to a tribal story, about 6-7 centuries ago, that is in the 13th century, once a troop from the Koya tribal community was returning from a trip, when they saw a little girl playing with the tigers.
+The head of the troop saw the girl and inspired by her bravery, he adopted her and named her as Sammakka.
 Later she married a headman of a neighboring tribal group and had a daughter, Sarakka.
 Both the mother and daughter protested the Kakatiya kings who forced the tribes to pay taxes.
 Both the women fought bravely and reportedly lost their lives.
 The Koya community constructed this temple as a token of gratitude.
-Annually an event called Sammakka Saralamma jatara is held which is considered as one of the largest tribal festivals of the world.
+Annually an event called Sammakka Saralamma jathara is held which is considered as one of the largest tribal festivals of the world.

 Maghasudha pournami, the special occasion!

 The actual festival begins during the month of Magha, on Sudha Pournami i.e. full moon day in the evening when Sarakka is traditionally brought from Kanneboyinapalle village in the forest, and then placed on an earthen platform which is raised under a tree.

 By the sunset of next day, the main goddess Sammakka is then brought from Chilukalagutta.
 There are two platforms, one for goddess Sammakka and other is for goddess Sarakka.
 They are in the form of bamboo sticks, which is smeared with vermilion and turmeric.
 Since times immemorial, there is a huge tree, which stands on Sammakka gadde.